DamianOdendaal/Camagru/README.md

-camagru - @42Born2Code

-My attempt to create a small instagram like web application allowing you to make basic photo and video editing using your webcam and some predefined images

-This is the first web project at WeThinkCode_
+# camagru is a web application eversion of the application we are all aware of.
+This aplication is instagram